sjdv1982/seamless/silk.md

 UPDATE: do not store this on the instance, compute this at runtime, possibly cached (same as methods)
+UPDATE2: "mixed" classes take care of this now

 ### /(note on *form*)